Takers, Traders, and Givers: Which Are You?Oct 04, 2021

-In recent years, I've asked several very successful friends this question: “How important are relationships to the flourishing of your personal life and the success of your business?”
+In recent years, I’ve asked several very successful friends this question: “How important are relationships to the flourishing of your personal life and the success of your business?”
 They always respond with one word: vital.
 Not surprisingly, then, the folks I know who are the most successful in life are also very rich in relationships.
-These men and women invest not only their time, but they invest their energy into the projects of other people.
+These people invest not only their time, but they invest their energy into the projects of other people.
 They invest their resources in order to help others succeed, and they put their money where their relationships are by investing hard-earned dollars into others.
 Is this true of you and your relationships?

 Where do you invest your energy?

 Where do you invest your experience and skills?

 The answers to these questions help me determine how deeply I’m investing in my relationships.
 In short, they reveal my relational model or heart.
 Do I have the heart of a Taker, a Trader, or a Giver?